How to set rent for your rental property

 Pull fresh comps every year when your lease is up for renewal.
 If the market has moved up and your rent is now below comparable properties, a modest increase is reasonable.
 Most tenants expect small annual increases.
 A bump of 3% to 5% in a market that's grown by that amount is standard and rarely causes turnover.

-If you have a great tenant who pays on time, takes care of the property, and doesn't cause issues, it's worth being conservative with increases.
-Turnover is expensive.
-Between vacancy, cleaning, repairs, and re-leasing costs, losing a good tenant over a $50/month rent increase usually doesn't make financial sense.
+If you have a great tenant, be conservative with increases.
+Turnover is expensive once you add up vacancy, cleaning, repairs, and re-leasing costs.
+Losing a good tenant over a $50/month bump rarely pencils out.

 On the flip side, if your rent has fallen significantly below market (say 15% or more), a larger increase is justified.
 Just give your tenant plenty of notice and be transparent about why.

-PropMetrics makes this process fast.
-Search any address and you'll get a rent estimate with a confidence range, a list of comparable rentals with similarity scores, price-per-sqft analysis, and fair market rent data for the area.
-You can see exactly where your property fits in the market and price accordingly.
+PropMetrics runs this whole process from one search.
+Type an address and you get a rent estimate with a low/mid/high range, a list of nearby comps with similarity scores, price-per-sqft, and HUD fair market rent for the area.
+You can see exactly where the property sits in the market and price accordingly.